PrimeAcademy/assignment-unit-1/README.md

 3 | Press the TAB key and you'll see that Atom gives you some scaffolding for a basic HTML page. |![atom2](images/atom_2.png) 4 | Let's give our page a `title` of "Hello World" and add a `h1` in the body as well. |![atom3](images/atom_3.png) 5 | You may have noticed that Atom tries to anticipate what you are trying to add.
 This is because Atom knows it is an HTML file.
 Add a p tag by typing `p` and press TAB.
 Note that Atom finishes the opening tab as well as provides you with the closing p tag. |![atom3](images/atom_3.png)
-6 | Give this paragraph tag some text content: "Check the console for JavaScript output". | *intentionally blank* :ok:
+6 | Give this paragraph tag some text content: "Check the console for JavaScript output". | *intentionally blank*

 #### 4.2 | Editing our JavaScript file